lorin/resilience-engineering/intro.md

 # Resilience engineering: Where do I start?

-This doc is an attempt at an introductory guide to readings in *resilience engineering*, aimed at software engineers.
-I've tried to organize a few key papers into themes:
+This an introductory guide to readings in *resilience engineering*, aimed at software engineers.
+Key papers are organized into themes:

 * [What is resilience?](#what-is-resilience)